 Mike Cernovich is a madman.
-Whether you know him from his free-speech activism, his podcast, his upcoming documentary Silenced, or his journalism and political punditry, Cernovich does everything at one speed: full-blast.
+Whether you know him from his free-speech activism, his podcast, his documentary Silenced: Our War on Free Speech, or his journalism and political punditry, Cernovich does everything at one speed: full-blast.

 And I’d be remiss if I didn’t point out that he has one of the best Twitter accounts around.